Saturday, August 12, 2017

 We decided to take a taxi to the downtown area and start exploring, so we had the driver drop us off right across from one of the main monuments in town – a crumbling bell tower that was one of the few things left standing after the Vietnam War.
-Dong Hoi was bombed mercilessly by the US and at the end of the bombing there were literally four things in the city left standing – the church tower, one of the town gates, a water tower and a single palm tree.
-The rest was flattened and bomb craters peppered the entire city.
+Dong Hoi was bombed mercilessly by the US and at the end of the bombing there were literally four things left standing in the city – the church tower, one of the town gates, a water tower and a single palm tree.
+The rest was destroyed and bomb craters peppered the entire city.
 We would learn later that nothing was rebuilt here for many years after that, and most of what exists in Dong Hoi now was really only constructed in the last fifteen years.
 Every day we learn something new about this country that just seems unbelievable.

-We did not have a map of Dong Hoi and had no idea where we were going so we just found the busiest street and started walking.
+As we did not have a map of Dong Hoi and had no idea where we were going so we just found the busiest street and started walking.
 The sky was completely clear so the sunshine bore down like a laser on our skin, keeping us hopping from shadow to shadow.
 The street we chose to explore had nearly nothing of interest, besides Vietnamese signs that sounded really funny in English.
 I saw one big billboard that said, “My Dung” and just had a picture of a women smiling and winking, so she must have had a real good one.
 Another sign said, “Hung Low” and I really wanted Ana to take a picture of me standing below it doing a double finger pointer to my crotch, but she gave me the “What are you, 12 years old?” look so I just took the picture myself and I will do some Photoshop magic on it later.

 We hung out at the pool for a while, lounged in the pool chairs, and enjoyed the overpowering smell of fish that filled the air.
 We weren’t exactly sure where the smell was coming from, but it was either a nearby fish sauce factory, or maybe the large number of fishing boats we saw at anchor near downtown.
 We headed back to the room and enjoyed the AC for a while as we read, wrote and watched tv.
-During that time Ana cleaned her purse, and picked out the three silkworm cocoons that Stella had pocketed at the silkworm farms.
+During that time Ana cleaned her purse, and picked out the three silkworm cocoons that Stella had pocketed from the silkworm farms.
 One of the cocoons had some strange black stuff on one end and a small hole.
 Ana kept digging and found a moth that had hatched inside her purse, but suffered a horrible, claustrophobic death by asphyxiation.
 I guess those tough little worms were still alive after all, working their way through metamorphosis.
 The remaining two cocoons got reassigned to a ziplock bag at the bottom of my backpack.

-At 3pm we decided we better get the hell out of the room before we all fell asleep or got feeling even less ambitious than we already were, so we grabbed a taxi and had him drop us off at one of the places we saw earlier - the Buffalo Hostel and Bar.
-We were the only customers there, but it was sort of a weird time, so we ordered drinks and lunch and kicked back listening to tunes.
+At 3 pm we decided we better get the hell out of the room before we all fell asleep or got feeling even less ambitious than we already were, so we grabbed a taxi and had him drop us off at one of the places we saw earlier - the Buffalo Hostel and Bar.
+We were the only customers there, but it was sort of a weird time of day, so we ordered drinks and lunch and kicked back listening to tunes.
 We struck up a conversation with one of the waitresses who spoke very good English and had a long, interesting talk with her.
 She told us all about the history of Dong Hoi, all about her hometown of Hoi An, and also about the relationship between the young people of the north and the south.
 All very interesting, and a hell of a lot more memorable than anything you might read in a book.